kelpup/woof-CE/README.md

     #Note, the .sfs files below are what the `init` script in initrd.gz searches for,
     #for the partition, path and actual files loaded, see `PUPSFS` and `ZDRV` in /etc/rc.d/PUPSTATE

-# by 01micko

-Woof-CE, a fork of woof2 can build the same as woof2 however a new feature has been added as of today.
-It now has the ability to build a distro with out modules in the initrd.gz, a feature which had been pioneered by Fatdog  developers kirk and jamesbond.
-This has a number of advantages over the  legacy kernel builds.
-1. No messy copying kernel modules from the initial ram disk to the root system.
-2. Ease of changing kernels.

-I have named this the 'huge' type kernel, for want of a better term.
-The rationale for this is that Slackware developers name their default kernel `huge-$some_suffix`.
-The reason is that the vmlinuz kernel image contains all the necessary filesystem and hardware drivers to get the system to boot and hand over to the real running system.
-Once that occurs, kernel modules are loaded to bring up the rest of the hardware and extra filesystems if necessary.

-"kernel-kit", part of woof-CE, has the ability to produce one of these 'huge' style kernel packages.
-Please read the relevant  README and the comments in "build.conf" inside the kernel-kit directory.

-If you have built a "huge" style kernel with kernel-kit then place the package in the "huge_kernel" directory at the root of your woof installation.
-If not, one will be downloaded for you after you invoke 3builddistro from the CLI.
-You do get a choice of which version you want.
-Be sure you choose the correct architecure.
-All 32 bit builds are suffixed with either  i486, i686 or x86.
-All 64 bit builds are suffixed x86_64.
-At the end you will end up with an ISO image, devx and checksums as usual.

-Regards,
-Barry Kauler
-puppylinux.com